fbarresi/activemq-nms-ems/README.md

 ## Don't forget

-- Star this repo
+- Star this repo ⭐
-- Open an issue if something is missing
+- Open an issue if something is missing or have a bug
 - Contribute with pull-requests